 The reason I feel the need to do this, like a literal crazy person is that, for the time being at least, I am utterly uncomfortable in my own skin.
 Most of that discomfort comes, I hope, from unfamiliarity – I don’t know this body, this smaller, dysfunctional body that makes strange demands of me at all hours (“take insulin! now take carbohydrates! psych! take more insulin!”).
 Demands that my old, fat, reliable body never used to make.

 Old Reliable, as I’m calling her, would never wake me up in the middle of the night in a cold sweat angling for juice.
 She’d never cause me to collapse on subway trains or lose my ability to think cogently unless I take in carbohydrates.
 She’d never make me nauseous with high blood sugar because I didn’t take enough insulin before eating a bite of cannoli.
-And yet, I fucking abused her with self-hatred and terrible nutrition.
+And yet, I abused her with self-hatred and terrible nutrition.
 Like an emancipated minor, one day she decided she just couldn’t take it anymore, packed up her things, and left.

 And she’s never coming back.

 So now I have to figure out what to do with my new, high maintenance body, with all of its strange whims and fickle health.
 It’s smaller and so much more demanding, and frankly I don’t know how to make it happy.
-Unlike my old body, which tried so hard to make me happy, functioning so beautifully while I hated it, just hated it, my new body doesn’t give a shit what I think about it – it wants what it wants, and it could care less what I have to say.
+Unlike my old body, which tried so hard to make me happy, functioning so beautifully while I hated it, just hated it, my new body doesn’t care what I think about it – it wants what it wants, and it could care less what I have to say.

 When it demands carbohydrates, it doesn’t particularly care if I’m busy or not near anything to eat.
 If I ignore it long enough it will make me faint.
 So there, it says.